AP sources: Banks working on rescue plan for First Republic

-NEW YORK (AP) — A group of Wall Street banks is planning a rescue package of at least $20 billion for First Republic Bank, sources told The Associated Press on Thursday.
+NEW YORK (AP) — A group of Wall Street banks is planning a rescue package of around $30 billion for First Republic Bank, sources told The Associated Press on Thursday.

 The rescue package comes as San Francisco-based First Republic has been battered by investors and worries have grown that the midsized bank might be the next to fail, after Silicon Valley Bank and Signature Bank.

 Sources familiar with the matter said that JPMorgan Chase, Citigroup, Wells Fargo and Goldman Sachs are part of the group of banks pulling together the package.
-It is likely to consist of $20 billion in deposits and capital for First Republic, but it might be as high as $30 billion.
+It is likely to consist of $30 billion in deposits and capital for First Republic.

+The list of 11 banks involved also includes Truist, Morgan Stanley, BNY Mellon, State Street, US Bank, PNC and Bank of America, a source said.

 The sources spoke on the condition of anonymity because the package was still being developed.